wavefrontHQ/wavefront-collector-for-kubernetes/docs/openshift.md

 cd deploy/openshift
 oc create -f 0-collector-namespace.yaml
 ```
-Note: Step 5 and 6 are needed if you are planning to use Wavefront Proxy else go to step 7.
+Note: Steps 5 and 6 are needed if you are planning to use Wavefront Proxy else go to step 7.

 5. Login into Openshift web console and create storage under `wavefront-collector`.
 Select Access Mode as `RWX` and Size as `5 GiB`, give name to the storage and make a note of it.